 - 4.1 Whilst Musselburgh is not generally regarded as a tourist town, it does experience a significant number of day visitors, for example, those attending Musselburgh Races or visiting Levenhall Links.
 In addition the John Muir Way coastal walk and National Cycle Route 76 pass through the town.
 Other attractions include Newhailes House, Brunton Theatre, museums, and golf.
 In 2008 Queen Margaret University opened and, whilst the majority of staff and students are day visitors, the University has accommodation for 800 resident students.
 Loretto independent school also has around 500 pupils.
 These add additional visitors to the town.
 The Musselburgh Museum which opened in 2011 experienced a higher than expected number of visitors, almost 6,000, in its first year despite limited 3 days per week opening. - 4.2 Specialist retailers and quality restaurants also attract people to a town and two of the most famous names in ice cream, Di Rollo and Luca, are good Musselburgh examples for which the town is popularly known.
-Specialist retailers can improve market awareness and footfall by grouping together with similar businesses to create niche marketing areas or by arranging promotional events around their products.
-Businesses servicing the night time economy might consider a location close to the Brunton Theatre which attracts its main audiences in the evenings. - 4.3 Tourist information is provided at The Brunton where it benefits from long opening hours.
-Most marketing for Musselburgh is done by individual attractions such as the racecourse and theatre and there is scope for more coordinated town marketing, particularly in encouraging more day visitors from Edinburgh and the rest of East Lothian.
-Those using the long distance walking and cycle routes should be encouraged to divert into the town centre and, when in the town centre, visitors should be able to learn more about the town's extensive history and heritage.
+Specialist retailers can improve market awareness and footfall by grouping together with similar businesses to create niche marketing areas. - 4.3 Tourist information is provided at The Brunton where it benefits from long opening hours.
+Most marketing is done by attractions like the racecourse and theatre themselves and there is scope for more coordinated town marketing, particularly in encouraging more day visitors from Edinburgh and the rest of East Lothian.
+Those using the long distance walking and cycle routes need to be encouraged to divert into the town centre and, when in the town centre, visitors need to be able to learn more about the town's extensive history and heritage.
 This was a theme noted in the town centre consultation along with a need for a general information board on High Street.
-There is a good series of historical interpretation boards throughout the town centre and these
+There are a series of interpretation boards throughout the town centre and these could be complemented by a more in depth town heritage trail that could start and finish at the museum or old Town Hall.

-- could be complemented by additional town heritage trails designed to appeal to all ages that could start and finish at the museum or old Town Hall. - 4.4 Musselburgh is a large town but currently has no regular markets or commercial events to draw people in.
-There has been interest in establishing a farmer's market which would ideally require a serviced venue in the town centre to attract people to the town centre.
-Such events have proved to be useful draws in other towns, with Haddington Farmer's Market attracting around 1,000 people each month, increasing footfall in its town centre and offering existing traders potential additional sales. - 4.5 Walking and cycling routes exist throughout the town with links to the town centre.
-However not all are signposted and some would benefit from improvements, for example, a crossing point on Mall Avenue that could link up with access paths to the Eskmills complex.
+- 4.4 Musselburgh is a large town but currently has no regular markets or commercial events to draw people in.
+There has been interest in establishing a farmer's market but this would ideally require a serviced venue in the town centre.
+Such events have proven useful draws in other towns, with Haddington Farmer's Market attracting around 1,000 people each month, increasing footfall in its town centre and offering existing traders potential additional sales. - 4.5 Walking and cycling routes exist throughout the town with links to the town centre.
+However not all are signposted and some would benefit from, for example, a crossing point on Mall Avenue that could link up with access paths to the Eskmills complex.
 Around 500 people work at Eskmills, modern offices located in an historic industrial complex that is a visitor attraction in its own right and a part of the town's heritage.
-Improved path links between Eskmills and the town centre would be mutually beneficial.
+Improved path links between Eskmills and the town centre could be mutually beneficial.

-- Musselburgh may not be a recognised tourist town but has a range of attractions and should be better marketed, particularly as a destination for a day visit; - Town trails celebrating the history and heritage of the town appeal to visitors; - Path links from other parts of Musselburgh, including the long distance routes to the town centre, should make it easy for people to find their way to the town centre.
+- Musselburgh may not be a recognised tourist town but has a range of attractions and should be better marketed, particularly as a destination for a day visit; - A town trail to celebrate the history and heritage of the town could take advantage of both traditional leaflets and new technology; - Path links from other parts of Musselburgh, including the long distance routes to the town centre, should make it easy for people to find their way to the town centre.